-The dilution target for 2011 was determined to be 2.01%, which resulted in a target stock option pool of approximately 828,000 shares on a net basis.
-In addition, the dilution target for 2012 was determined to be 1.84% which resulted in a target stock option pool of approximately 781,000 shares on a net basis.
-Our 2012 annual grants, which typically would have been completed in the first quarter of such year, were completed in the fourth quarter of 2011 with extended vesting periods to utilize shares available for grant to non-executive employees under our 2001 General Stock Option Plan before it was scheduled to expire in December 2011 (shareholders subsequently approved the extension of the expiration date of the plan to September 2021).
+The dilution target for 2012 was determined to be 1.84% which resulted in a target stock option pool of approximately 781,000 shares on a net basis.
+None of our named executive officers were granted options in 2012 to purchase shares of our common stock because our 2012 annual grants, which typically would have been made in the first quarter of such year, were completed in the fourth quarter of 2011 with extended vesting periods to utilize shares available for grant to non-executive employees under our 2001 General Stock Option Plan before it was scheduled to expire in December 2011 (shareholders subsequently approved the extension of the expiration date of the plan to September 2021).
 In order to minimize administrative efforts, our named executive officers participated in the 2012 annual grants in 2011 even though their shares were granted under a different stock option plan.
-All employees who received a 2012 annual grant in 2011, including our named executive officers, are not eligible to participate in annual grants until fiscal year 2013.
+All employees who received a 2012 annual grant in 2011, including our named executive officers, were not eligible to participate in our annual grants until fiscal year 2013.